Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## General Use/Notes
 <ul>
-  <li>DX12 is recommended, as it enables use of OIDN, Bindless texturing, RT Cores, and slightly higher performance</li>
+  <li>DX12 is recommended, as it enables use of OIDN, Bindless texturing, RT Cores, and higher performance</li>
   <li>The camera you want to render from, you attach the RenderHandler script to(if you have a camera tagged MainCamera, this will be done automatically)</li>
   <li>The green/red rectangle shows when the acceleration structure is done building, and thus ready to render, red means that its not done, and green means its done building, a ding will sound when it completes if it takes longer than 15 seconds(Turn on Truetrace Settings -> Functionality Settings</li>
   <li>Objects can be added and removed at will simply by toggling the associated GameObject with a ParentObject script on/off in the hierarchy(clicking on parent objects with complex objects for children will lag), but they will take time to appear as the acceleration structure needs to  be rebuilt for them</li>